Del de Guzman: Suspensions and charges

-Vice mayor of Marikina (from 2025)

-Election
+Post-mayoralty (2016–present)

+Subsequent campaigns

-De Guzman ran for vice mayor of Marikina in 2025 under Lakas–CMD, as the running mate of Stella Quimbo, who ran for mayor.
-While Quimbo was defeated, de Guzman went on to narrowly defeat the incumbent vice mayor, Marion Andres, marking his return to elected office.
+In the 2022 election, de Guzman ran for representative of Marikina's second district under Aksyon Demokratiko, campaigning with the party's presidential candidate Isko Moreno.
+He went on to lose to incumbent Stella Quimbo by a wide margin of 82,434 votes.
+In the following election cycle, de Guzman sought a return to the vice mayoralty under Lakas–CMD, as the running mate of Quimbo While Quimbo was defeated, de Guzman went on to narrowly defeat the incumbent vice mayor, Marion Andres, marking his return to elected office.

-Tenure
+Second vice mayoralty (2025–present)

-De Guzman will be sworn in as vice mayor for his first term under the mayoralty of Maan Teodoro (fourth overall) on June 30, 2025.
+De Guzman was sworn in in as vice mayor for his first term under the mayoralty of Maan Teodoro (fourth overall) on June 30, 2025.

 Personal life

-De Guzman was married to Amalia de Guzman until her death on January 1, 2014, at the age of 46.